Easy DIY Christmas gifts for the home

 Macramé keyring

 Embrace the art of macramé and make handy key rings for your loved ones.
 Your beneficiaries will never lose their keys again with this colourful boho embellishment.
-You can get the kit for under a tenner, then use the pattern to make as many keyrings as you like by picking up low-cost yarn from charity shops and markets.

-Macramé wall hanging
+Tassel wall hanging

 Scented room sprays

 Here's an easy stocking filler house-proud friends will adore.
 In clean, empty pump spray bottles, add lavender, lemon or rosemary essential oils to a solution of distilled water.
-Add an emulsifier to make sure they mix—this can be alcohol, sea salt or witch hazel.
+Add an emulsifier to make sure they mix – this can be alcohol, sea salt or witch hazel.

 Travel-lover's embroidery map

-Travellers will love this cute embroidery wall hanging.
-You could start them off by stitching in the destinations they have been to, and then they can continue filling in countries as they explore the world.
 The more sights they see, the more colourful their map will become.
 You can either purchase a DIY kit or create your own wall hanging and trace on a map of the world with fabric pens, ready for them to fill in.

 Vibrant candle stick holders